 Sometimes it’s more about the journey and not just the destination.
 Allow yourself time to pull off, enjoy sights and detours, take photos, and make the trip memorable.
 Your vacation should start the moment you get in the car, not when you arrive.

-We hope these tips prepare you to have an safe and enjoyable road trip!
-Let us know if we missed any tips in the comments!
+We hope these tips prepare you to have a safe and enjoyable road trip with Happier Campers in tow!
+Let us know if we missed any tips in the comments.